giobauermeister/roboIHM/README.md

  IMAGE_INSTALL_append = " qt-robo-demo "

 By default that recipe configure the screen size to 800x480.

-You have also the option to use 1024x600, to do it change the file:

-    vi meta-toradex-extra/recipes-qt/qt-automotive-cluster-demo/qt-automotive-cluster-demo_0.1.bb

---EXTRA_QMAKEVARS_PRE += "CONFIG+=no-webcam"
-++EXTRA_QMAKEVARS_PRE += "CONFIG+=no-webcam DEFINES+=RESOLUTION_1024x600"
+Other screen resolutions have to be implemented.

 In order to make loading of the eCos firmware possible the Linux memory resources need to be restricted using U-Boot arguments: